Multiplayer & organizations

 Organizations

-Organizations come from your account system: create one from the account menu or join by invitation.
-Membership determines two things: who can see and join your multiplayer rooms, and whose balance pays for runs — packs attach to the org and are shared by its members.
+Organizations come from your account system.
+Use the explicit Team page to invite permanent teammates and manage roles.
+Organization membership determines shared discovery and whose balance pays for runs — packs attach to the host organd are shared by its members.

 Starting a multiplayer run